 - Preheat the oven to 375F.

-- Pour the cranberries into the small sauce pan with the sugar, the zest and juice of the lemon, the cinnamon, and the vanilla extract, and turn the heat on to medium.
+- Pour the cranberries into the small sauce pan with the sugar, the cinnamon, the water, and the vanilla extract, and turn the heat on to medium.

-- Combine the corn starch with the water to form a slurry, then add it to the berries.
+- Combine the corn starch with another tablespoon of water to form a slurry, then add it to the berries.

 - Cook the cranberries for 10 minutes, or until they are broken down into a compote-jam texture.
 Set aside.